 Lack of interest or concern about other people

 The disease does not affect a person’s movement.
-He or she can still get around normally.
+They can still get around normally until later stages of the disease.

 Age and family history